decaby7e/website/content/adventures/2023-homestead-to-co.md

 ![First fall.
 A bit hazy to swim in...](https://public.ranvier.net/images/trip-2023-homestead-to-co/PXL_20230728_152711610.jpeg)

 ![The bridge](https://public.ranvier.net/images/trip-2023-homestead-to-co/PXL_20230728_153452553.MP.jpeg)
-*This was the first bridge we crossed.
+*This was the first bridge we crossed on the OAR trip.
 This trail goes about 10+mi or so to the big waterfall shown earlier.*

 ![Cool light effect](https://public.ranvier.net/images/trip-2023-homestead-to-co/PXL_20230728_153521407.jpeg)
 *Looks like a picture my friend Richmond would take.
 Cue dramatic lens flare*